Happy Sunday!🌞

 💚 Something I love: These Sharpie S-Gel pens are the perfect pen to buy before starting residency.
 I feel like everyone in the hospital is using them now!

-📨 Subscribe to Sunday Morning Rounds: My weekly newsletter is filled with tips and resources to help you learn, grow, and become a better doctor.
-Click here to subscribe.
+📨 Subscribe to Sunday Morning Rounds: Sign up for my newsletter and receive weekly tips and resources to help you learn, grow, and become a better doctor.

-📱 Social media: Find me at @MedSchoolMoose on InstagramTikTok, and YouTube to enjoy more of my content!
+📱 Social media: Find me at @MedSchoolMoose on Instagram, TikTok, and YouTube to enjoy more of my content!